 The Fern resort has opened up at Polo Forest in 2019.
 They offer luxury accommodation that you can choose from.

 Our Food was all at the campsite or provided by our organisers.
 There are not many options of restaurants easily available in the region.
-Each of the accommodation provider will provide you with food at the stay.
+Each of the accommodation providers will provide you with food during your stay.

-There are a few restaurants near the entry of the forest that do provide food so nothing to worry much.
+There are a few restaurants near the entry of the forest that do provide food so nothing to worry much about.